 Exam season seems right around the corner and you may be worrying about when to start revision and what is the best way to begin.
-Or maybe you haven’t really thought about it yet and this is can be your reminder.
+Or maybe you haven’t really thought about it yet and this can be your reminder.
 Looking for some helpful revision tips?
-Look no further.
-I’ve set out five tips that have helped me with my exams in the past and I hope they can help you too.
+Look no further, our student Bethany Lilly Dixon is sharing her five tips that have helped her with her exams in the past and hopefully they can help you too.

 You may be thinking that this is an obvious step and you’re right, it is, but some people may be wondering how early exactly they have to start.
 I have to admit I don’t start making my mind maps too early but I think it’s important to start planning early.
 Once you know the topic of the exam questions you could start noting down what you want to include and key arguments.
 This can also be the time to start reading up on the topic and expanding your knowledge on key players in the subject.
 Making your revision notes could start a couple of weeks before the exam.